nefarius/ViGEm.github.io/docs/projects/ViGEm/How-to-Install.md

 ### Setup error, code 2503

-!!! note "If the vigem setup finishes installing without error messages then you are not facing this issue"
+!!! note "If the ViGEmBus setup finishes installing without error messages then you are not facing this issue"

 This issue is related to the Windows' `Temp` folder having broken permissions or the user not having administrator privileges.
-There are 2 ways to fix this:

-- The proper way, which involves fixing the folder's permission, or...
-- The lazy way, which just force the installer to run with administrator privileges

-#### Fixing the Temp folder's permissions
+Those permissions must be fixed for the setup to finish installation.

 !!! important "Be aware of your system language!"
     The images and instructions used as examples may not match perfectly your experience, so do things accordingly to how your system presents itself on its language.